-As we get older, our hearing prowess begins to wane and we may find ourselves straining to hear our favorite TV shows, conversations and quietly spoken instructions from others.
+As we get older our hearing prowess begins to wane, and we may find ourselves straining to hear our favorite TV shows, conversations, and quietly spoken instructions from others.
 This is an entirely normal part of the aging process.
-A visit to your ear doctor’s office will help you determine the level of hearing loss that you’re experiencing and whether a hearing aid or hearing amplifier would be the best option to help you regain clear sound.
+A visit to your ear doctor’s office will help you determine the level of hearing loss that you’re experiencing, and what type of hearing aid would be the best option to help you regain clear sound.
 Never let someone talk you into purchasing a hearing aid without hearing test.

 The symptoms of tinnitus include an annoying ringing in the ears that is usually accompanied by some degree of hearing loss.
 Sadly, if not treated quickly, the problem can increase and become a hindrance to daily life, so it’s a good idea to see your ear doctor before it gets any worse.

-Tinnitus cannot be treated by the Otofonix range of hearing amplifiers as they help amplify sounds.
+Tinnitus cannot be treated by the Otofonix range of hearing aids, as they help amplify sounds.
 Your ENT doctor will recommend a course of treatment.

-Ear infections can also affect our ability to hear sound and speech, and can often be rather painful.
+Ear infections can also affect our ability to hear speech and sound, and can often be rather painful.

 Caused by common colds, the ear canal and the area behind the eardrum called the middle ear can both be affected.
 Symptoms include itchiness, pain, discharge and hearing loss.
 The ear canal can feel blocked, which stops us being able to hear properly, but with medical treatment from your doctor such as ear drops or antibiotics, infections usually clear up quickly.
 This means that your hearing will soon return to normal.

 Keeping your ears clean and dry can also promote ear health and prevent common hearing problems occurring.
-If you are suffering from hearing problems, always consult your doctor and get a checkup to verify what the cause of your hearing loss is as this will then impact on which hearing aid or hearing amplifier you choose.
+If you are suffering from hearing problems, always consult your doctor and get a checkup to verify what the cause of your hearing loss is as this will then impact on which type of hearing aid you choose.